 Funding & Financing

-The land purchase will not be paid for with operating funds, and any funds raised as a result of the November 5th levy ballot issue (#36) will not pay for the purchase.
+The land purchase will not be paid for with operating funds, though future maintenance of the land and other operating needs will be paid for by the school district’s operating funds.

 It’s important to understand that operating funds cannot pay for land development and, likewise, permanent improvement (PI) funds are not to be used for day-to-day operations.
 PI funds have restricted purposes in that they can only be used for capital expenditures that have a useful life of 5 years or longer.